MicrosoftDocs/OfficeDocs-O365ITPro/yammer/troubleshoot-problems/troubleshoot-native-mode.md

 All groups must be connected, which means . . .

-- Only users with Office 365 Group creation rights can create groups in Yammer.
+- Only users with Microsoft 365 Group creation rights can create groups in Yammer.
 - No Yammer group can be created until we can ensure the group is connected.
 - No unlisted private groups or external groups, because those groups are not currently connectable.